SlenderFox/HeatStreetTalentsRevival/ideas.md

 0. Widowmaker grapple.
 0. Winston leap.
 ### Heroes
+- Tiers can either be more challenging variants of the same hero, or a way to group heroes by difficulty.
+- Could potentially do both?
 #### Need to be sorted into a tier
 ##### Ana
 - Has potential to be an interesting enemy.